2KAbhishek/CaveMe/README.md

 Before you begin, ensure you have met the following requirements:

-- You have installed the latest version of gcc.
+- You have installed the latest version of gcc, awk for the game.
+- Graphviz for generating the map.

 ## Installing CaveMe